 If you’re a fit beginner, you could kick off your training by running two miles each time, increasing by one mile per month until you’re getting close to your race distance.
 Do most of your running at chatting pace, even if it means you include some walking.
 It’s also good to include some harder efforts, interspersed with plenty of easy stuff.

 As you get nearer your triathlon event, it’s a good idea to practice running straight after cycling.
 This helps you get used to the heavy-legs feeling and is also a time efficient way to train.

-We include two 45-minute strength and conditioning sessions per week with our triathlon plans.
+There are normally two 40-minute strength and conditioning sessions per week with our triathlon plans.
 These workouts can help balance your strength and flexibility, which leads to more efficient movement patterns and fewer injuries.
 We suggest you only do strength work in addition to at least two swims, two runs and two cycles per week.
 Rather than instead of them.

 How Long Do I Need To Train For?